chcald/star-wars-planets/README.md

 Star Wars planets provides :

 - a list of Star Wars planets.
-- details for a selected planet
+- details for a selected planet, including its residents.
 - search filter on planets

 ## Screenshots